 Massit is our spatial sketching tool, designed for simplicity and speed.
 It enables rapid prototyping of a spatial concept and provides a tool with which you and your team can create, evaluate, and iterate on your ideas.
 Massit makes it possible for your team to do these things together and immediately experience how those changes feel.

 When you are accessing The Wild from a VR headset*, select the tools icon on your controller and grab Massit.
 This prototyping tool was built for virtual reality and allows you to use your hands (via controllers) to gesturally define architectural elements in a shared workspace.

-*We support HTC Vive, Samsung Mixed Reality, and the Oculus Rift.
+*We support HTC Vive, Samsung Mixed Reality, the Oculus Quest, and the Oculus Rift.

 At the core of Massit is the box.
 You can define your box’s length, width, and depth with a single, two-handed gesture.
 The vast majority of architectural elements can be described by this very elemental form.
 Just look around, there are boxes all around you—the box is the basic building block of the built environment.
 We believe that design can be reduced to essential elements, where detail of form can be etched from that base.
 That is what Massit is best at: creating a base.